bibekaryal86/trackcase-spa/README.md

           * when adding a new case, allow options to add client, calendar, collections etc
         * unify color palette
           * create a util module for it

+disable sorting in table
+add separate fields for sort and filter